bazelbuild/bazel/site/docs/skylark/cookbook.md

 ```

 This is useful to avoid instantiating the same rule twice, which is an
 error.
-For example, the following rule will simulate a test suite, instantiating
+For example, the following macro will simulate a test suite,
-tests for diverse flavors of the same test.
+instantiating tests for diverse flavors of the same test.

 `extension.bzl`: